ErisVentures/optyx-blog/content/tutorials/working-in-raw.md

 | Samsung (Galaxy)   | .dng   | ✅        |
 | Canon (Legacy)     | .crw   | 🚫        |
 | Hasselblad         | .3fr   | 🚫        |

+## 1:1 Previews with DNG Converter

+Working with RAW becomes a little more complicated when handling 1:1 previews.
+While the most common camera models are supported natively, certain models will require processing with [Adobe's DNG Converter](https://supportdownloads.adobe.com/detail.jsp?ftpID=6809). **You don't need to manually convert files to DNG with the converter in order to handle them in Optyx.
+Simply install Adobe DNG Converter in the default system location** before building 1:1 Previews in Optyx to automatically take advantage of fullsize 1:1 previews.

+If Optyx is unable to find the DNG Converter and you attempt to create previews for a camera model that requires it, you will be prompted to install the converter instead.

 ## Troubleshooting